TerminatorIsGod/GameEngineY3S1/README.md

 <h2>Weekly Updates</h2>

 <h3>Week 1</h3>
 During this week I worked on the input system, animations and a basic test area.
-The input system allows the player to control the game using both a keyboard and a mouse.
+The input system allows the player to control the game using both a keyboard and a gamepad.
 The added animations includes idle and walk.

 <h3>Week 2</h3>
 During week 2 I worked on adding a score manager, a health system, and pickups.
 The score manager will add score whenever the player picks up a coin.
 The health system will give any object health, they can take damage and heal.
 The pickups include things such as a heart to heal the player and a coin to add score.
 There is also a crab which when touched will deal damage.